eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 404 hoard points.
-Your 'A Cloth of Shining' has 196 polish power left. `
+You polished 'A very prize like prize' by 89 and now it is worth 489 hoard points.
+Your 'A Cloth of Shining' has 111 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 81 and now it is worth 485 hoard points.
-Your 'A Cloth of Shining' has 115 polish power left. `
+You polished 'A very prize like prize' by 43 and now it is worth 532 hoard points.
+Your 'A Cloth of Shining' has 68 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 493 hoard points.
-Your 'A Cloth of Shining' has 107 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 539 hoard points.
+Your 'A Cloth of Shining' has 61 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 38 and now it is worth 531 hoard points.
-Your 'A Cloth of Shining' has 69 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 543 hoard points.
+Your 'A Cloth of Shining' has 57 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 24 and now it is worth 555 hoard points.
-Your 'A Cloth of Shining' has 45 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 544 hoard points.
+Your 'A Cloth of Shining' has 56 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 561 hoard points.
-Your 'A Cloth of Shining' has 39 polish power left. `
+You polished 'A very prize like prize' by 20 and now it is worth 564 hoard points.
+Your 'A Cloth of Shining' has 36 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 16 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `
+You polished 'A very prize like prize' by 16 and now it is worth 580 hoard points.
+Your 'A Cloth of Shining' has 20 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 4 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 586 hoard points.
+Your 'A Cloth of Shining' has 14 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 11 and now it is worth 588 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 588 hoard points.
 Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 593 hoard points.
-Your 'A Cloth of Shining' has 7 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 591 hoard points.
+Your 'A Cloth of Shining' has 9 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`